RAIK283H/pathfinding-code-blaine-t/README.md

 item priorities (instead of sorting or linearly searching for the item with the highest priority)
 - [ ] 5 points EXTRA CREDIT: implementing A* using any admissible heuristic

+### Homework 7

+- [x] 5 points EXTRA CREDIT: switch out the Dijkstra player and make it a Floyd-Warshall player!

 ## Customer Requirements

 - i.
 The player should be able to return to the start